bat/bat/INSTALL.md

 gcc `bat-config --cflags` `bat-config --libs` example.cxx -o
 ```

-In makefile projects, simply add option for use in compiled programs
-would also be to add `bat-config --cflags` to CXXFLAGS and `bat-config
+In a makefile, simply query `bat-config` to set appropriate
---libs` to `LDFLAGS` in your Makefile.
-However, there will be an error
+variables.
+However, there will be an error at runtime, for example in
-at runtime, for example in interactive ROOT macros, if
+interactive ROOT macros, if

     libBAT.so, libBATmodels.so, libBATmtf.so,
     libBAT.rootmap, libBATmodels.rootmap, libBATmtf.rootmap

-are not in the directories found be the library loader; see above how
+are not in the directories searched by the library loader; see above how
 to setup the `LD_LIBRARY_PATH` and the `CPATH`.

 Interactive ROOT macros